Using advanced audio features

 Multi-route output (iOS only)

-- In iOS 7 and above, you can split Set List Maker's recording playback, tempo clicks and starting pitches to separate audio channels if you connect an external audio interface to your iOS device's dock connector.
+- You can split Set List Maker's recording playback, tempo clicks and starting pitches to separate audio channels if you connect an external audio interface to your iOS device's dock connector.
 For example, you could play recordings through the external audio interface and tempo clicks through the built-in headphone jack.

 - To set up multi-route output, go to Settings > Audio & MIDI > Audio Options and turn on Multi-Route Output, then select channels for the recording, tempo and pitch.
 When you select a channel, Set List Maker will display every channel of every available output device.